Convergence rates for regularized unbalanced optimal transport: the discrete case: Asymptotics for the regularized unbalanced problem

 \section{Asymptotics for the regularized unbalanced problem}

-This section is devoted to an asymptotic analysis of the regularized unbalanced problem as \(t\to+\infty\).
+This section is devoted to an asymptotic analysis of the regularized unbalanced problem as \(\varepsilon\to 0\).
 We divide our study into two parts: we start with the dual problem and then we tackle the primal problem.
-The proofs are strongly inspired from \cite{cominetti1994asymptotic}, which dealt with linear problems with exponential penalization (entropy penalization in the primal).
-We adapt their strategy to the non-linearity introduced by the function $\F$.
+The proofs are strongly inspired from \cite{cominetti1994asymptotic}, which dealt with linear problems with exponential penalization (corresponding to entropy penalization in the primal).
+We adapt their strategy to the non-linearity induced by the function \(\F\).